 Went to visit the regiments and sometimes the battalions and then head for a new CP.
 By the time we get into the new CP and set up...

-Allied Forces, Supreme Headquarters, G-5, US Group Control Council.
-Inspection of the German Concentration Camp for political prisoners and located at Buchenwald on the north edge of Weimar.
+Document source: Allied Forces, Supreme Headquarters, G-5, US Group Control Council.
+Inspection of the German Concentration Camp for political prisoners, located...